xdmushui/partner-center-sdk/develop/subscription-resources.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 A subscription lets a customer use a service for a certain period of time.
-Not all fields will apply to all subscriptions, and many only apply at certain points in the life cycle, such as if a subscription is suspended or cancelled.
+Not all fields will apply to all subscriptions.
+Many fields only apply at certain points in the life cycle, such as if a subscription is suspended or cancelled.

 ## Subscription